 - They create specific results.
 If I enroll in “Art of the Beauty Dish,” I know exactly what equipment I’ll need and by the end of the course I’ll know exactly how to use that equipment.
 Same with the outdoors example – I’ll know how to use my equipment in that exact environment.
 Perfect!
 That’s what helps people buy.

-Sit down and draft up three course ideas based on what you know about your audience.
+Sit down and draft up three online course ideas based on what you know about your audience.

 - A great brandable name (I created the names above in about 2 minutes – they’re not amazing but they demonstrate the concept of naming your ideas versus just asking your audience, “do you want to learn how to use a beauty dish?”)